-Montgomery, Alabama is well worth a stop on your Deep South Road Trip for its important and inspiring Civil Rights History.
+Montgomery, Alabama is well worth a stop on a Deep South road trip because of its important and inspiring Civil Rights History.

-It’s known as the birthplace of the Civil Rights Movement as it’s where Rosa Parks refused to give up her seat which began the boycott movement which ignited the flame for the African American people to bring about change and make the world a better place.
+It’s known as the birthplace of the Civil Rights Movement as it’s where Rosa Parks refused to give up her seat and began the boycott movement.
+It was here where the flame for the African American people was ignited, and brought about change to make the world a better place.